YounesN/GOMC_Manual_Web/_build/html/_sources/input_file.rst.txt

 NONBONDED
 ^^^^^^^^^

 The next section of the CHARMM style parameter file is the NONBONDED.
 In order to use TraPPE this section of the CHARMM compliant file is critical.
-Here’s an example with our isobutane potential model:
+Here's an example with our isobutane potential model:

 .. code-block:: text